 - How about one word that describes your brand?

-- What problem do you solve for customers and how do they feel after it’s been solved?
+- What problem do you solve for customers, and how do they feel after it’s been solved?

-2. Apply color psychology
+Tip #2: Apply color psychology

 If you entered a room and the dominant color was black, you’d feel a sense of sophistication and luxury.
 That’s the response that black evokes.

+Why do we associate emotions with colors?
+It’s part of our conditioning.
 And it’s not just emotions.
-Concepts, actions, and qualities are all evoked from visual cues such as color.
+Concepts, actions, and qualities are all evoked by visual cues like color.

+Want to come across as trustworthy and dependable?
+Consider blue.
+The financial industry uses this to great effect.
 It’s the color of security and trustworthiness, which is what you want people to feel when you’re handling their money.